 In any event, and in the meantime, the liquidators say they filed proceedings in the NZ High Court on 25 September 2019 although the outcome is not stated.

-The matter has involved a lot of work.
+The matter has involved extensive and complex work.
 Justice Gleeson of the Federal Court has fixed the remuneration of the liquidators as administrators of Halifax in the amount of $1,700,889; and as liquidators for the period 20 March to 31 August 2019 in the amount of $1,096,380.

 Insolvency Law Bulletin, Classic cross-border cooperation: joint court hearings in the Halifax insolvency.
 Editors of the Bulletin are Anil Hargovan and Michael Murray.